 - a.
 If any signs of shock such as tachycardia, tachypnea, cool/clammy skin, or low blood pressure, or high suspicion of major blood loss, administer 20 ml/kg normal saline IV bolus and refer to Pediatric Shock Protocol 5402. - b.
 If patient has no signs or symptoms of shock, maintain normal saline IV at KVO. - 5.
 Prevent heat loss. - 6.
 Consider nasogastric tube placement if patient is intubated and has no facial trauma. - 7.
-Refer to Pain Management Protocol 5902, if indicated. - 8.
 Notify Medical Command.